nat-n/poethepoet/docs/index.rst

 Usage without poetry
 ====================

 Poe the Poet was originally intended as the missing task runner for |poetry_link|.
 But it works just as well with any other kind of virtualenv, or simply as a general purpose way to define handy tasks for use within a certain directory structure!
-This behaviour is configurable via the :toml:`tool.poe.executor` global option.
+This behaviour is configurable via the :ref:`tool.poe.executor global option<Change the executor type>`.

 By default poe will run tasks in the poetry managed virtual environment, if the pyproject.toml contains a :toml:`tool.poetry` section.
 If it doesn't then poe looks for a virtualenv to use at ``./.venv`` or ``./venv`` relative to the pyproject.toml.

 If no virtualenv is found then poe will run tasks without any special environment management.